begonzalf/git-demo/README.txt

 #Demo Git Repository

-This is the first file in this repo - line 1
+This is the first file in this repo

 ##Text below

-Some text here - line 2

-## Another few lines

-This is line 3

-This is line 4
+Here are the files in the website: index.html